 Finnish scholar and poet teams up with aristocrat, assorted amateur archaeologists to find Ark, treasure

-Incredibly, the saga began with a Finnish scholar, Valter Juvelius, who had published his doctoral thesis a “New Chronology of the Jews,” hinted that he had come upon a secret code that showed the way toward where the Ark had been buried.
+Incredibly, the saga began when a Finnish scholar, Valter Juvelius, who had published his doctoral thesis a “New Chronology of the Jews,” hinted that he had come upon a secret code that showed the way to where the Ark had been buried.

 Nothing that Juvelius left behind shows any such thing, of course, but he insisted that the treasure was located in a tunnel under Jerusalem.